Rajkummar Rao: Commercial success (2017–2018)

-2019–present
+Commercial failure with continued acclaim (2019–2023)

-Ek Ladki Ko Dekha Toh Aisa Laga (2019), a film about a closeted lesbian, was Rao's first film of 2019.
-Co-starring Sonam K Ahuja, Anil Kapoor and Juhi Chawla, critics received the film warmly for its positive representation of homosexuality.
-However, it failed to do well commercially.
-He appeared next with Kangana Ranaut in the black comedy Judgementall Hai Kya.
+Ek Ladki Ko Dekha Toh Aisa Laga, a film about a closeted lesbian, was Rao's first release of 2019.
+Co-starring Sonam K Ahuja, Anil Kapoor and Juhi Chawla, the film received mixed critical responses but was widely praised for its positive mainstream representation of homosexuality.
+However, the film underperformed commercially.
+He then appeared alongside Kangana Ranaut in the black comedy Judgementall Hai Kya.
 His performance earned him his fourth nomination for the Filmfare Award for Best Actor (Critics).
-His final acting venture was Mikhil Musale's comedy flick Made in China where he plays a Gujarati businessman who receives a proposal to market a Chinese aphrodisiac in India.
-The film, based on the namesake novel by Parinda Joshi, met with mixed critical response.
-Anna M. M. Vetticad, who was critical of the film, praised Rao: "The best thing about it are Rao and [Boman] Irani who are a pleasure to watch even in this middling affair."
-The film fared moderately well at the box-office.
+His final acting venture of the year was Mikhil Musale's comedy Made in China, in which he played a Gujarati businessman tasked with marketing a Chinese aphrodisiac in India.
+Based on the novel by Parinda Joshi, the film received mixed reviews.
+Anna M. M. Vetticad noted that while the film had its flaws, "the best thing about it are Rao and [Boman] Irani who are a pleasure to watch even in this middling affair".
+The film performed moderately at the box office.

 Rao's first release of 2020 was Ramesh Sippy's romantic comedy Shimla Mirchi, which had been delayed for several years.
-It met with negative reviews from critics and was a box office disaster.
-His next acting venture, the Anurag Basu-directed anthology film Ludo also featuring an ensemble cast of Abhishek Bachchan, Aditya Roy Kapur, Sanya Malhotra, Fatima Sana Shaikh and Pankaj Tripathi, was directly streamed digitally on Netflix due to COVID-19 pandemic.
-Anupama Chopra called him one of the "standouts" of the film and wrote: "There is such sweetness in his longing.
-Of course, Alloo is an emotional fool but Rajkummar doesn't play him for laughs."
+It received negative reviews and was a box office failure.
+He next appeared in the Anurag Basu-directed anthology film Ludo, featuring an ensemble cast including Abhishek Bachchan, Aditya Roy Kapur, Sanya Malhotra, Fatima Sana Shaikh and Pankaj Tripathi.
+The film was released directly on Netflix due to the COVID-19 pandemic.
+Anupama Chopra highlighted him as one of the film's "standouts".
 The film earned him his second nomination for the Filmfare Award for Best Actor and his fifth nomination for the Filmfare Award for Best Actor (Critics).
-The same year, he also reunited with Mehta for the sports comedy Chhalaang to play a Haryanvi physical instructor.
-In which he was paired opposite Nushrat Bharucha.
-It was premiered on Amazon Prime Video.
+In the same year, he reunited with Mehta for the sports comedy Chhalaang, portraying a Haryanvi physical instructor opposite Nushrratt Bharuccha.
+It premiered on Amazon Prime Video.

-In 2021, Rao made his Hollywood debut with Ramin Bahrani's The White Tiger, which was based on the eponymous novel by Aravind Adiga.
-Co-starring Priyanka Chopra and Adarsh Gourav, the film started streaming on Netflix on 22 January and met with positive critical reception.
-David Rooney from The Hollywood Reporter noted that Rao "deftly balances a Western-schooled urge to tell himself he's a fair-minded man with the unmistakable air of privileged entitlement."
-His subsequent release was the horror-comedy Roohi co-starring Janhvi Kapoor.
-The second installment in Dinesh Vijan's horror-comedy universe, the first being Stree, the film met with mixed critical feedback and was a box office failure.